awsdocs/amazon-s3-user-guide/doc_source/access-analyzer.md

 For more information about IAM Access Analyzer, see [What is Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html) in the *IAM User Guide*\.
 For more information about Access Analyzer for S3, review the following sections\.

 **Important**
+Access Analyzer for S3 requires an account\-level analyzer\.
+To use Access Analyzer for S3, you must visit IAM Access Analyzer and create an analyzer that has an account as the zone of trust\.
+For more information, see [Enabling Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-enabling) in *IAM User Guide*\.
 When a bucket policy or bucket ACL is added or modified, Access Analyzer generates and updates findings based on the change within 30 minutes\.
 Findings related to account level block public access settings may not be generated or updated for up to 6 hours after you change the settings\.

 ****Topics****